Kim Powers

 Kim Powers is an American writer.
-His memoir The History of Swimming: A Memoir was a finalist for the Lambda Literary Award for Gay Biography, and his television writing has brought him two Emmies, a Peabody Award, and three Edward R. Murrow Awards.
+His memoir The History of Swimming: A Memoir was a finalist for the Lambda Literary Award for Gay Biography, and his television writing has brought him two Emmys, a Peabody Award, and three Edward R. Murrow Awards.
 In 2007, Out named him one of their "Out 100," a list of the "top 100 most influential gays or lesbians in the country."

 Early life

 Powers was born in Texas but currently lives in New York City and Asbury Park, New Jersey with his spouse, Jess Goldstein.

 He received an undergraduate degree from Austin College and a Master of Fine Arts from Yale School of Drama.

 Career

 Powers worked at ABC News from 2008 to 2020, writing for Good Morning America and Primetime.
 He was also a staff writer for AMC's The Lot, producer for PBS's Great Performances, as well as executive developer for other film and television projects.

 His coverage of 9/11 won him an Emmy and a Peabody Award, and while writing for 20/20, his team won three consecutive Edward R. Murrow Awards.